 Steve Grossberg (’92) teaches mathematics at Churchill High School in Eugene, OR.
 From 2004-06 he taught high school mathematics, including International Baccalaureate courses, at the European School in Heredia, Costa Rica.
 Previously he taught math and science at Geyserville Educational Park, along with numerous courses for Sonoma State University’s PreCollege Programs.

-Brooke Haag (’01) is a physics instructor at Hartnell College.
+Brooke Haag (’01) is an assistant professor of physics at American River College.
+She formerly taught physics at Hartnell College.
 She earned her Ph.D. in nuclear physics at the University of California, Davis in 2009.

 Zee Betty Hakimoglu (’75) is President and CEO of ClearOne Communications.
 In 2007 she won Frost & Sullivan’s 2007 Audio Conferencing CEO of the Year award.
 Formerly vice president for product line management of Oplink Communications in San Jose, she earned an M.S. in physics at Drexel University in 1979.
 She was chosen as one of SSU’s Distinguished Alumni in 2011.

-Daniel R. Hale (’96) teaches physics and astronomy at Folsom Lake College.
+Daniel R. Hale (’96) is the chair of the physical sciences department at Folsom Lake College, where he teaches physics and astronomy.
 He earned an M.S. in physics at Michigan State University.

-Luke Haley (’11) is a process engineer at Agilent Technologies in Santa Rosa.
+Luke Haley (’11) is an industrial engineer working on new product introductions at Keysight Technologies [formerly Agilent Technologies] in Santa Rosa.

 John J. Hall (’80) is teaching middle and high school science and math in Sonoma County.
 He earned his teaching credential at SSU in 1998 after working as a thin film design and project engineer at Optical Coating Laboratory, Inc., Santa Rosa for 15 years.

-Elizabeth Harmony (’05) is a laboratory technician at Broadcom in Petaluma, working in Ethernet Passive Optical Networking (EPON) testing.
+Elizabeth Harmony (’05) is a laboratory technician at ICon Professional Services.

 Roy W. Harthorn (’78) is a building safety and code consultant in Santa Barbara.
 With grants from the state and federal governments he published a book on methods for the temporary shoring and stabilization of earthquake-damaged historic buildings.
 He is a former chief of building and safety for the city of Santa Barbara and is currently a member of the California State Historic Building Safety Board.